featureform/featureform/CONTRIBUTING.md

 # Code contributions
 In general, we follow the "fork-and-pull" Git workflow.

-1. Fork the featureform repository
+1. Fork the embeddingstore repository
 2. Clone the repository
 3. Make changes and commit them
 4. Push your local branch to your fork
-5. Submit a Pull request so that we can review your changes
+5. Submit a pull request so that we can review your changes
 6. Write a commit message
 7. Make sure that the CI tests are GREEN